-Unifying Overwolf’s product ecosystem with a shared design-system foundation
+Unifying Overwolf's products under a shared Design System foundation

-Overwolf's three product domains repeatedly recreated similar components, while hybrid pages that combined product and marketing lacked a shared token vocabulary.
-I co-led the foundation, defining tokens, color, typography, grids, and reusable components to enable consistent cross-team development.
+Overwolf's three product domains repeatedly recreated similar components, and hybrid pages that combined product and marketing lacked a shared token vocabulary.
+I co-led the foundation, defining tokens, color, typography, grids, and reusable components so teams could build consistently across 17 products and 4 brands.

 System scope